 This website is dedicated to the legendary Apple Computer 1.
 The very first computer of today's most valuable company.
-My two original Apple-I are presented on this website in written and pictorial form.
+My four original Apple-I are presented on this website in written and pictorial form.
 In November 2017, I handed over the Copson Apple-1 to the Deutsches Museum Munich for exhibition.
 I gave my Dryden Apple-1 for an art exhibition to the ZKM, Karlsruhe in Germany from July 2018 till February 2019.

 Have you got Computer of any brand made before 1984 to offer?
 Please contact me.

 The Apple-1 (alternative spelling Apple I) is the very first computer offered by Apple in 1976, the year it was founded.
 The spelling has been different since 1976, by the way: Apple quoted Apple-1 in the price list and The Byte Shop wrote Apple I. Every conceivable mix has existed since then.